-- 10.28 In certain circumstances where the Council believe that applicants may have attempted to deliberately defraud the Council, details will be passed to the Head of Internal Audit and Risk Assessment who may recommend that the file be passed to the Police for investigation. - 10.29 In the case of assistance for works to common parts (as some part or the whole works of a Disabled Facilities Grant) an individual applicant must obtain permission for the works to be undertaken by the Freeholder, unless there is evidence to the contrary, such as deeds or tenancy agreements, which prove otherwise. - 10.30 In the case of a Conversion Grant, or a Low Cost Energy Efficiency Improvement Grant (made to a landlord) for which part or complete payment has been made, and where the applicant disposes of the property, or ceases to make it available for letting as the case may be, before the conclusion of a five-year period following the date of final payment then he/she shall repay to the Council on demand the full amount of assistance paid plus compound interest at a reasonable rate determined by the Council.
-The compound interest part of this equation may be wavered in exceptional circumstances, such as the ill-health of the original applicant being unable to continue his business. - 10.31 In the case of a Home Repairs Assistance Grant, or a Low Cost Energy Efficiency Improvement Grant (made to an owner-occupier who has received a Disabled Facilities Grant) for which part or complete payment has been made, and where the applicant disposes of the property, or does not use the property as their sole or main dwelling as the case may be, before the conclusion of a five-year period following the date of final payment then he/she shall repay to the Council on demand the full amount of assistance paid plus compound interest at a reasonable rate determined by the Council.
+- In certain circumstances where the Council believe that applicants may have attempted to deliberately defraud the Council, details will be passed to the Head of Internal Audit and Risk Assessment who may recommend that the file be passed to the Police for investigation. - 10.29 In the case of assistance for works to common parts (as some part or the whole works of a Disabled Facilities Grant) an individual applicant must obtain permission for the works to be undertaken by the Freeholder, unless there is evidence to the contrary, such as deeds or tenancy agreements, which prove otherwise. - In the case of a Conversion Grant (made to a landlord) for which part or complete payment has been made, and where the applicant disposes of the property, or ceases to make it available for letting as the case may be, before the conclusion of a five-year period following the date of final payment then he/she shall repay to the Council on demand the full amount of assistance paid plus compound interest at a reasonable rate determined by the Council.
+The compound interest part of this equation may be wavered in exceptional circumstances, such as the ill-health of the original applicant being unable to continue his business. - In the case of a Discretionary Home Repairs Assistance Grant (made to an owner-occupier) for which part or complete payment has been made, and where the applicant disposes of the property, or does not use the property as their sole or main dwelling as the case may be, before the conclusion of a five-year period following the date of final payment then he/she shall repay to the Council on demand the full amount of assistance paid plus compound interest at a reasonable rate determined by the

+Council.
 The compound interest part of this equation may be wavered in exceptional circumstances, such as the ill-health of the original applicant forcing them to move properties.

-- 10.32 The condition requiring repayment of assistance in the event of sale, etc, within the five full years after final payment is made shall not apply to the following: - Handyperson Scheme - Disabled Facilities Grants (DFG) - Exceptional circumstances at the discretion of the Housing Services Manager.
+- The condition requiring repayment of assistance in the event of sale, etc, within the five full years after final payment is made shall not apply to the following:

+- Handyperson Scheme

+- Disabled Facilities Grants (DFG)

+- Exceptional circumstances at the discretion of the Housing Services

+Manager.